Say goodbye to high electric bills. These tips will help you increase your home efficiency for year-round savings.

 Get an Energy Audit

-Many utility companies offer a free home energy audit to customers, and it's well worth taking advantage of.
-If there's no such program in your area, conduct your own energy audit instead.
-It'll clue you into areas where you could trim your energy use.
+Many utility companies offer a free home energy audit to customers, and it is well worth taking advantage of.
+If there is no such program in your area, conduct your own energy audit instead.
+It will clue you into areas where you could trim your energy use.

 02 of 44